scalahub/OraclePool/src/main/scala/oraclepool/v2b/README.md

 # OraclePool v2.0a

-### Differences from v2.0
+### Differences from v2.0a

-- Reward tokens are stored in Pool box instead of Refresh box.
-- Refresh contract is modified to work with reward tokens stored in pool box.
-- An update may or may not preserve reward tokens.
-This depends on the voters.
-- Ballot boxes have 2 additional registers representing values of the new pool box.
-  - R7 contains the reward token id.
-  - R8 contains the reward token amount.
-- Update contract is modified to check the above two additional registers during update.
+- Ballot contract modified to check for the update NFT only if there are more than 1 inputs

+  This allows us to transfer ballot tokens easily, without requiring dummy tokens to be stored in inputs.